-Prince Harry And Meghan Markle Vs Kate And William’s First Public Kiss: Are Meghan And Harry Engaged Already?
+Prince Harry And Meghan Markle Vs Kate And William’s First Public Kiss, Are Meghan And Harry Engaged Already?

 That was a defining moment for Prince Charles, and although he left Camilla, she was his rumored mistress for decades and haunted his disastrous marriage to Diana.

-Princess Diana and her lover, James Hewitt, let their guard down at a polo game, and the “first sign of an attraction” between the two was quickly reported by onlookers.
+Princess Diana and her lover James Hewitt let their guard down at a polo game and the “first sign of an attraction” between the two was quickly reported by onlookers.

-When Harry and Meghan kissed at Ascot Park, it was a clear message that things are very serious between the two, and the kiss was nearly as good as an engagement announcement.
+When Harry and Meghan kissed at Ascot Park, it was a clear message that things are very serious between the two and the kiss was nearly as good as an engagement announcement.

 For Kate Middleton and Prince William, romance followed a very different course.
 They were a lot younger, having met as students at the University of St. Andrews.
 They also took their time getting serious and even broke up for a brief period in 2007.
-The Telegraph put together a timeline of the couple’s road to the royal wedding in April of 2011 from the time the dating rumors first began in 2003.
+The Telegraph put together a timeline of the couple’s road to the royal wedding in April, 2011 from the time the dating rumors first began in 2003.

 It turns out that William waited years to kiss Kate in public.
 The first kiss for Kate and William happened on a skiing holiday in Klosters.
 Of course, the kiss that everyone got to see was their first kiss as Duke and Duchess of Cambridge, on the balcony of Buckingham Palace.

-Kate and William were roommates with two other friends during their university days but didn’t share a private home until June of 2010, seven years after they first dated.
+Kate and William were roommates with two other friends during university but didn’t share a private home until June of 2010, seven years after they first dated.
 The more interesting thing about that date is that they were married less than a year later.

 It took five years and a split from their first public kiss to their wedding day, but it was only a few months from moving in together to the day Kate walked up the aisle to marry Prince William.